 Dental Hygiene Neglect

 We see where stress triggers certain conditions or habits; however, it can also lead to neglecting healthy habits such as a good dental hygiene routine.
 While these habits may be simple, they help you maintain good oral health and prevent serious problems before they get painful and expensive.
-So, while life can get crazy and the only thing you want to do at bed time is jump in and grab the covers over your head, it’s important not to stop taking care of your smile.
+So, while life can get crazy and the only thing you want to do at bedtime is jump in and grab the covers over your head, it’s important not to stop taking care of your smile.
 Continue brushing and flossing two to three times daily.
-And get a good dental insurance plan which will make it easy to maintain your yearly professional cleanings and exams without breaking the bank
+And get a good dental insurance plan which will make it easy to maintain your yearly professional cleanings and exams without breaking the bank.

 .If you find that you are living in the land of stress, then take a look at the source of it and take some steps today to address it directly.
-Experts say working out on a regular basis is a great way to manage the negative effects of the tensions that are often a part of life.
+Experts say working out on a regular basis is an effective way to manage the negative effects of the tensions that are often a part of life.
 But don’t forget to show your mouth some love.
 Visit your dentist on a regular basis so your provider can identify any issues like mouth sores and teeth grinding before they get worse.